 The disguise works.
 Kapuscinski gets to see Nagorno-Karabakh.
 But what his Armenian hosts never realize is that his role as a journalist is also a disguise—and one that also works.
 The Chicago Tribune calls Kapuscinski the “reporter’s reporter…the best in the business.”
 Corriere della Sera calls him “the greatest living war correspondent.”
 But if a reporter means someone who accurately presents facts normally thought important (“The President’s press secretary announced today that…”), Kapuscinski is anything but one.
 He takes few notes.
 His dispatches from odd corners of the world often ignore the main political events.
 If the work of contemporary Latin American novelists, sprinkled with trees that move and birds that talk, is magic realism, Kapuscinski, a Pole, has created a kind of magic journalism.

-This was clear from The Emperor, his first book to be translated into English, about the fall of Haile Selassie.
-Soon after the Emperor was deposed, Kapuscinski went to Ethiopia and interviewed members of the former ruling circle.
+This was clear from The Emperor, his first book to be translated into English, about the fall of Haile Selassie.1 Soon after the Emperor was deposed, Kapuscinski went to Ethiopia and interviewed members of the former ruling circle.
 In the book they speak in long monologues, and are identified only by initials.
-Can it be that there really was a Minister of the Pen …
+Can it be that there really was a Minister of the Pen?
+A keeper of the third door?…

 This article is available to online subscribers only.